anton-k/mig/docs/src/03-response-anatomy.md

 The function `toHeader` is re-exported from the library [`http-api-data`](https://hackage.haskell.org/package/http-api-data-0.5/docs/Web-HttpApiData.html).
 It converts various values to header byte string.

-also there is a function if we want to add only one header and not a list of them:
+Also there is a function if we want to add only one header and not a list of them:

 ```haskell
 setHeader :: (IsResp a, ToHttpApiData h) => HeaderName -> h -> a -> a